Belgium national football team: FIFA World Cup

-Belgium failed to progress past the first round of their earliest five World Cup participations.
-After two scoreless defeats at the inaugural World Cup in 1930, the team scored in their first-round knockout matches in the 1934 and 1938 editions—but only enough to save their honour.
-In 1954, they drew with England (4–4 after extra time), and in 1970, they won their first World Cup match, against El Salvador (3–0).
+Belgium failed to progress past the first round in their first five World Cup participations.
+After two scoreless defeats at the inaugural World Cup in 1930, the team scored in their first round knockout matches in the 1934 and 1938 editions.
+In 1954, they drew with England 4–4 after extra time, and in 1970, they won their first World Cup match, against El Salvador (3–0).

-From 1982 until 2002, Belgium qualified for six successive World Cups, and in the tournament finals they advanced beyond the first round five times.
+From 1982 until 2002, Belgium qualified for six successive World Cups, advancing past the first round five times.
 In the 1982 FIFA World Cup opener, Belgium beat defending champions Argentina 1–0.
 Their tournament ended in the second group stage, after a Polish hat-trick by Zbigniew Boniek and a 0–1 loss against the Soviet Union.

 At Mexico 1986, the Belgian team achieved their then best-ever World Cup run at the time.
-In the knockout phase as underdogs they beat the Soviets after extra time (3–4); the unnoticed offside position of Jan Ceulemans, during the initial ninety minutes, allowed him to equalise (2–2) and force the match into extra time.
-They also beat Spain, in a penalty shoot-out after a 1–1 draw, but lost to eventual champions Argentina in the semi-final 2–0, and France in the third-place match (4–2).
+In the knockout phase as underdogs they beat the Soviet Union after extra time 4–3; the unnoticed offside position of Jan Ceulemans, during the initial ninety minutes, allowed him to equalise the match at 2–2 and enter extra time.
+They also beat Spain, in a penalty shoot-out after a 1–1 draw, but lost to eventual champions Argentina in the semi-finals 2–0, and France in the third-place match 4–2.

-In the 1990 FIFA World Cup, Belgium dominated periods of their second-round match against England; Enzo Scifo and Jan Ceulemans hit the woodwork.
+In 1990, Belgium dominated periods of their round of 16 match against England; Enzo Scifo and Jan Ceulemans hit the woodwork.
 David Platt's volley in the final minute of extra time, described as "nearly blind" by Richard Witzig, avoided an apparently goalless draw and led to the sudden elimination of the Belgians.

 In 1994, a 3–2 defeat to defending champions Germany saw Belgium go out in the second round again.
 Afterwards, the entire Belgian delegation criticised referee Kurt Röthlisberger for not awarding a penalty for a foul on Belgian Josip Weber.
 Three draws in the group stage of the 1998 World Cup were insufficient for Belgium to reach the knockout stage.
-With two draws, the 2002 FIFA World Cup started poorly for Belgium, but they won the decisive group match against Russia 3–2.
-In the second round, they faced eventual World Cup winners Brazil; Belgium lost 2–0 after Marc Wilmots' headed opening goal was disallowed due to a "phantom foul" on Roque Júnior, as Witzig named it.
+With two draws, the 2002 tournament started poorly for Belgium, but they won the decisive group match against Russia 3–2.
+In the second round, they faced eventual champions Brazil; Belgium lost 2–0 after Marc Wilmots' headed opening goal was disallowed due to a "phantom foul" on Roque Júnior, as Witzig named it.